destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 So go to Google and pick your keywords wisely:<em> two dimensional array in C example</em>

-Another advice on Google search results: prefer <a href="http://stackoverflow.com/" target="_blank">stackoverflow.com</a> results firstly, if they don't answer your question the visit other results.
+Another advice on Google search results: prefer <a href="http://stackoverflow.com/" target="_blank">stackoverflow.com</a> results over the others.

 --------------------